Followers

 First Members

-Congress did a good job selecting the initial members of the committee, coming up with such luminaries as Benjamin Franklin, Benjamin Harrison, Thomas Johnson, John Dickinson, John Jay, and Robert Morris.
-Others were added later, including James Lovell, former schoolmaster, Bunker Hill veteran (arrested by the British for spying), and member of Congress, who developed the committee’s first codes and ciphers.
-One must surmise Dr. Benjamin Franklin, who for many years represented the American colonies with the British government, provided a trove of ideas and actions based on his experience abroad.
-John Jay and likely the others had experience organizing secret meetings and activities along the road to rebellion while surrounded by rings of Tories anxious to root them out.
+Congress effectively chose the original members of the committee, bringing together notable figures such as Benjamin Franklin, Benjamin Harrison, Thomas Johnson, John Dickinson, John Jay, and Robert Morris.
+Later, additional members joined, including James Lovell, a former schoolmaster, Bunker Hill veteran (arrested by the British for spying), and a Congress member, who developed the committee’s first codes and ciphers.
+It’s likely that Dr. Benjamin Franklin, who represented the American colonies in dealings with the British government for many years, contributed a wealth of ideas and experience gained abroad.
+John Jay and probably the others had experience organizing secret meetings and activities on the road to rebellion while surrounded by loyalists eager to expose them.

 The Committee at Work